Foundational Design Principles and Patterns for Building Robust and Adaptive GenAI-Native Systems: Example Use Cases and Applications

-We will use a simple contact information parsing function as an example.
-Unlike traditional implementations that accept a limited set of inputs and modalities based on predefined structural rules---such as those easily parsed through pattern matching---a GenAI-native implementation should efficiently and reliably accommodate a broader spectrum of inputs across diverse modalities, including unstructured text, YAML, or images, without assuming or relying on fixed input formatting and structure.
+Imagine a GenAI-native contact information parsing function.
+Unlike traditional implementations that only accept limited sets of inputs or modalities based on predefined structural rules---such as those easily parsed through pattern matching---a GenAI-native implementation should efficiently and reliably accommodate a broader spectrum of inputs across modalities, including unstructured text, YAML, or images, without assuming fixed input formatting and structure.
 Furthermore, it should adeptly handle incomplete or inaccurate information.
-As we will elaborate, dependent or downstream functions should also be architected to be resilient, effectively managing potentially incomplete or uncertain parsed data, rather than relying solely on the accuracy and certainty of outputs from the parsing function.
+As discussed later, dependent or downstream functions should become resilient, anticipating potentially incomplete or uncertain parsed data, instead of relying only on the accuracy or certainty of outputs from the parsing function.